redstone-finance/redstone-docs/docs/RedStone-Solutions.md

+---
+sidebar_position: 2
+sidebar_label: "Why Redstone?"
+---

+The current model of oracle systems suffers from key inefficiencies, all of which RedStone Oracles was specifically designed to solve from the bottom

 # The Problems RedStone Solves ♦️

 ### Problem #1: The standard approach of providing data to applications is inefficient and expensive.